 Once you’ve turned the bedridden patient into the correct position, the next step is keeping them in that pose for as long as necessary.
 This will often mean placing a pillow or foam wedge underneath the person’s back and knees.
 This cushioning provides additional support so that the patient doesn’t simply fall back into the original position while improving comfort at the same time.

-Pillows for positioning keep the spin in proper alignment while removing unnecessary pressure around the bony areas of the body.
+Pillows for positioning keep the spine in proper alignment while removing unnecessary pressure around the bony areas of the body.
 Using a second pillow, make sure that you also prop the person’s arms up.
 Nurses often find that most patients laying on their side will prepare to have the arm they’re laid on propped against a pillow so that it doesn’t become compressed between the bed and the body.

 If the patient needs to remain on their back, then the foot of the bed should be raised just enough to bend the knees.
 It’s also possible to place an additional cushion underneath the person’s knees to keep the person propped up so that he or she doesn’t begin to slide down the bed and increase their risk of painful pressure sores.